Making fashion sustainable

 Traditionally, fashion has been defined by change and a desire for constantly new designs.
 Now, companies also work actively to make sure that their garments last longer, even though it might mean they make less money on their products in a short-term perspective.
 To speed up progress, many brands have started to collaborate to find solutions and share their knowledge.

 At The Swedish School of Textiles – part of the University of Borås – there are several promising research programmes in the field of textiles and fashion.
 Among them, Smart Textiles is about exploring new ways to use technology, such as developing technology to recycle and reuse textile fibres.
-And Re:textile is a programme aiming to develop design, business and production to enable circular flows in the textile industry.
+The ArcInTexETN programme is a cross-disciplinary European training network (ETN) aiming to connect architecture, interaction design and textiles to develop more sustainable forms of living.

 Filippa K is one of the sustainability pioneers among Swedish brands.
 Since 2014, the brand has operated by the motto that ‘sustainability leads the way to growth’, with the lifespan of its garments as a primary focus.
 In 2015 Filippa K launched a new concept, the Collect programme, whereby people get a discount on new purchases if they return garments they no longer want.
 By 2030 the brand aims to remake, resell or recycle 100 per cent of collected garments.